-Because Halloween is just around the corner, yes I know its been a poor show on the blog this year.
+Because Halloween is just around the corner, yes I know it been a poor show on the blog this year.
 I am subliminally making more reduced sugar treats.
-Then of course Halloween is followed by two months of parties and pure indulgence.
+Then, of course, Halloween is followed by two months of parties and pure indulgence.
 I feel like I am prepping my waistline for the onslaught with this Reduced Sugar Apple Banana Bread.
 I am not complaining about it because this bread is packed full of tart apple flavour, warming spices and of course sweet banana.

 Apple & Spice

 I used a big ol’ Brambly cooking apple for this recipe.
 They are tart in flavour and cook up wonderfully.
 But I have a feeling this may be a British thing, so if you have no access to brambly’s then any tart apple will do.
 I would recommend Granny Smiths as a replacement, just grate it up including the skin and throw it in.

 I used a combination of cinnamon, allspice and a touch of nutmeg for this reduced sugar apple banana bread.
 All three spices imparted a lovely warming flavour to the bread.
 None of them was overpowering and each one compliments all the flavours perfectly.

 Like my last reduced sugar bread, Reduced Sugar Strawberry Banana Bread I halved the sugar from my more traditional banana bread and used fruits to sweeten it up.
 Even though the apple I used was tart it still imparts a natural sweetness to the bread.
 I even made this bread onetime using coconut sugar if you wish to step away from refined sugars altogether.
 I preferred it with the light brown sugar I used as coconut sugar is not as sweet and I am a certified sugar addict.
 With either sugar, I really did enjoy it.
 And because it really isn’t too sweet I had no guilty feeling filling my face with this reduced sugar apple banana bread for breakfast 😇🍏🍌